 As many as 3 out of 4 people with cancer say they're not as mentally sharp.
 It was once believed chemotherapy drugs were the cause, but scientists are now learning that the cancer itself can cause memory problems.
 Along with infections, low blood counts, fatigue, sleep problems and stress.

-Although you can not stop these side effects from happening and have no control over how your body reacts to treatment, you can try some memory techniques.
+In spite of the fact that you cannot stop these side effects from occurring, and that you have no control over how your body reacts to treatment, you can use some memory techniques to help prevent them.
 Whether you wish to learn a set of directions, a recipe, the events during an historical epoch or just to remember daily tasks, the techniques below can help.

 It is believed that the brain has the ability to process images approximately 60,000 times more quickly than it processes a similar amount of written information.
 This is because when you see an image, it is stored in your memory in the form of a picture and a word.
 However when you hear or see a word, it is stored in your memory as only one form.

 This method is perfect for lists!
 It is all about linking images together in memorable ways.
 Each link jogs your memory about what comes next.
 Start with the first thing on your list.
 Then choose an image for it and link it to the next item – perhaps by imagining the two things smashing together, or by visualising one on top of the other.
 Then move on through the list, linking each item with the next.

 This is the same as the method above but taking it a step further by using a story to connect all the items on the list.
 The flow of the story and the strength of the images help you to recall the original information.Invent a story that features each item on your list, within the right order.
 You should make your story funny, strange and exciting, which will help you'll find it even easier to remember!

 This is an ancient memory method that allows you to store new information within familiar mental journeys.

 - Start by choosing a familiar journey, like to work or the shops.

 - Spend a few moments imagining yourself travelling along the journey.

 - Choose landmarks or points of interest along the way.